 Then just add a little pumpkin, tahini, garlic, lemon juice and sage.
 The sage might seem a little weird but it really transforms this hummus from something fairly nondescript to something you won’t be able to stop eating!

 I like to use kabocha pumpkin, which is a Japanese variety of winter squash that is similar to pumpkin but a lot sweeter, and has a smoother and silkier texture.
 But you can use whatever pumpkin you want, and feel free to use shop-bought pumpkin purée too.

 I personally like to cook a whole pumpkin when I have time, purée it all, then divide it up into smaller portions and freeze it.
-Frozen pumpkin purée is useful not only for this hummus, but you can also use it for pasta sauces, soups, risottos, or even these granola bites.
+Frozen pumpkin purée is useful not only for this hummus, but you can also use it for:

-Like all other dips, this hummus is perfect for you to enjoy alone for a quick lunch with crackers, and would also be delicious in a Buddha Bowl.
 Alternatively, it also makes a great make-ahead appetiser if you’re feeding a crowd.
 It’s beautifully seasonal, so would be great for festive gatherings like Christmas and Thanksgiving, too!
-It also caters for a variety of dietary requirements, because it’s vegan and gluten-free.
+It also caters for a variety of dietary requirements.

-- 400g tin cannellini beans, drained and rinsed (or sub haricot or butter beans)
+- 400 g (14oz) tin cannellini beans, drained and rinsed (or sub haricot or butter beans)

 - 1 heaped tablespoon tahini

 - Salt + pepper, to taste